Thunderbird (missile): Survivors

 Two of the Finnish missiles survive, one missile is located in Museo Militaria, Hämeenlinna, another in the Anti-aircraft Museum, Tuusula.

 A Thunderbird is displayed in Woomera township of the Woomera Rocket Range, South Australia.

+A Thunderbird missile without boosters is also displayed as the gate guardian at Westcott Venture Park, formerly the Rocket Propulsion Establishment, where the boosters Gosling solid rocket motors and Smoky Joe sustainer motors were developed and filled.